Peanut allergy: Routes of exposure

 While the most obvious route for an allergic exposure is unintentional ingestion, some reactions are possible through external exposure.
 Peanut allergies are much more common in adults who had oozing and crusted skin rashes as infants.
-Sensitive children may react via ingestion, inhalation, or skin contact to peanut allergens which have persistence in the environment, possibly lasting over months.
+Sensitive children may react via ingestion, inhalation, or skin contact to peanut allergens, which have persistence in the environment, possibly lasting over months.

 Airborne particles in a farm- or factory-scale shelling or crushing environment, or from cooking, can produce respiratory effects in exposed allergic individuals.
 Empirical testing has discredited some reports of this type and shown some to be exaggerated.
 Residue on surfaces has been known to cause minor skin rashes, though not anaphylaxis.
 In The Peanut Allergy Answer Book, Harvard pediatrician Michael Young characterized this secondary contact risk to allergic individuals as rare and limited to minor symptoms.
-Some reactions have been noted to be psychosomatic in nature, the result of conditioning, and belief rather than a true chemical reaction.
+Some reactions have been noted to be psychosomatic, the result of conditioning, and belief rather than a true chemical reaction.
 Blinded, placebo-controlled studies were unable to produce any reactions using the odor of peanut butter or its mere proximity.

 Rarely, allergic reactions have been triggered by exposure from kissing and sexual contact, especially if the partner has eaten peanuts within the last hour.
 In 2005, a "kiss of death" was misreported as being due to peanut allergy; instead, the person died of an asthma attack after smoking.

 Pathophysiology

 The allergy arises due to dendritic cells recognizing peanut allergens as foreign pathogens.
-They present the antigens on MHC class II receptors and these antigens are recognized by cell receptors on T cells.
-The contact along with the release of the cytokine IL-4 induces their differentiation into CD4+ Th2 cells.
+They present the antigens on MHC class II receptors, and these antigens are recognized by cell receptors on T cells.
+The contact, along with the release of the cytokine IL-4, induces their differentiation into CD4+ Th2 cells.
 The Th2 cells proliferate and release pro-inflammatory cytokines, such as IL-4, IL-5, and IL-13, which can be bound to receptors on undifferentiated B cells or B cells of the IgM subtype.
 The receptor-cytokine binding causes their differentiation into IgE which can then be bound onto FcεRI on mast cells, eosinophils and basophils.
-This elicits degranulation of the aforementioned cells which release potent cytokines and chemokines, thus triggering inflammation and causing the symptoms characteristic of allergy.
+This elicits degranulation of the aforementioned cells, which release potent cytokines and chemokines, thus triggering inflammation and causing the symptoms characteristic of allergy.

 Diagnosis

 Diagnosis of food allergies, including peanut allergy, begins with a medical history and physical examination.
-National Institute of Allergy and Infectious Diseases (NIAID) guidelines recommend that parent and patient reports of food allergy be confirmed by a doctor because "multiple studies demonstrate 50% to 90% of presumed food allergies are not allergies."
+National Institute of Allergy and Infectious Diseases (NIAID) guidelines recommend that parent and patient reports of food allergy be confirmed by a doctor because "multiple studies demonstrate 50% to 90% of presumed food allergies are not allergies".